toidiu/raft-rs/compliance.md

 			- [x] then the candidate reverts to a follower
 		- [x] if the leader's current term is < the candidate's
 			- [x] reject the RPC and continue in the candidate state
-	- [ ] a timeout occurs and there is no winner (can happen if too many servers become candidates at the same time)
+	- [x] A timeout occurs and there is no winner (can happen if too many servers become candidates at the same time)
-		- [ ] increment its term
+		- [x] increment its term
-		- [ ] start a new election by initiating another round of RequestVote
+		- [x] start a new election by initiating another round of RequestVote
 - [x] Election timeout is chosen randomly between 150-300ms

 ### 5.3 Log replication